RITWIZSINGH/WhiskerWise/README.md

 ---

-This `README.md` provides a clear overview of the project, instructions for setup, and how to use it.
-Make sure to replace placeholders like `YOUR_GOOGLE_API_KEY_HERE` and personal information with your actual details.
+This `README.md` provides a clear and structured overview of the project.
+Replace placeholders like `YOUR_GOOGLE_API_KEY_HERE` and personal details with your actual information.